Europass CV Format: Example, Usage & Writing Tips

 3. Highlight Skills and Experiences Effectively

 Your skills and experiences are what make you a strong candidate, so be sure to highlight them in the most effective way possible.
 Use bullet points to list achievements and responsibilities under each job, and try to quantify results (e.g., increased sales by 20% or managed a team of 10 people).
-This helps recruiters quickly see your strengths and accomplishments.
+Resumes that will get you hired are those that clearly highlight your skills, achievements, and value to employers.

 4. Customize for a Specific Job Application